pingcap/docs-cn/hybrid-deployment-topology.md

             ```
             readpool.unified.max-thread-count = cores * 0.8 / the number of TiKV instances
             ```

     - To configure the storage CF (all RocksDB column families) to be self-adaptive to memory.
 By configuring the `storage.block-cache.capacity` parameter, you can make CF automatically balance the memory usage.

-        - `storage.block-cache` enables the CF self-adaptation by default.
-You do not need to modify it.

-            ```yaml
-            storage.block-cache.shared: true
-            ```

         - The calculation method:

             ```